 Common Occupational Illnesses Qualify for Legal Action

 If you fall ill due to conditions of your job, you may have a valid workers' compensation claim or personal injury case.
 The Bureau of Labor Statistics lists the diseases and disorders listed below as the most common work-related illnesses.
-At The Law Offices of Van Dorn, Curtiss, Rousseau & Ross, our personal injury attorneys serve New Hampshire and Vermont workers with knowledgeable counsel.
+At Van Dorn, Curtiss, Rousseau & Ross, PLLC, our personal injury attorneys serve New Hampshire and Vermont workers with knowledgeable counsel.
 To schedule a free consultation to discuss whether you have a claim, call (603) 556-4148 today.

 Skin Diseases or Disorders

 This group of illnesses occur when the body comes in contact with an irritant such as a chemical or plant.